mckennapsean/dissertation/content/06-security.md

 primary visualization artifacts of this process are the prototypes and tools, with other figures in this chapter showing each.
-The two prototypes are shown in [@fig:dashboard1; @fig:dashboard2], and the final BubbleNet dashboard is discussed in [@fig:dashboard].
+The two prototypes are shown in [@fig:dashboard1; @fig:dashboard2], and the final BubbleNet dashboard is presented in [@fig:dashboard].
 This final dashboard is linked to deployments in two different discourse channels.

+![
+  This shows the first dashboard prototype, after using the personas design method, to implement our first design for analysts and managers.
+](figures/methods/dashboard1.pdf){#fig:dashboard1 width="100%"}

+![
+  Here, we show the second dashboard prototype, implemented after conducting the data sketches method to redesign the dashboard and simplify the encoding of geopositioned data, using a map and fewer hierarchical details in the resulting dashboard.
+The heatmap seen in the previous prototype was rearranged to align with a temporal bar chart and to give it more screenspace.
+](figures/methods/dashboard2.pdf){#fig:dashboard2 width="100%"}

 Furthermore, at the bottom of [@fig:process], we highlight the different